Softpanorama

 Back into the future -- Retro shells

 There was also distinct line of development that can be called retro-shells.
 One of the most prominent members of this family was pdksh which was an attempt to re-implement ksh88.
-It did not get much traction and only bash remains viable those days as it is used as the standard shell in Linux.
+It did not get much traction and only bash, another retro-shell, remains viable those days as it is used as the standard shell in Linux.

 Possible future developments

-Still one needs to understand that currently shells are pretty archaic family of scripting languages and outside of interactive usage their generally outlived their usefulness.
-That's why for more or less complex tasks Perl is usually used instead of shells.
+Still one needs to understand that currently shells are pretty archaic family of scripting languages and outside of interactive usage they generally outlived their usefulness.
+That's why for more or less complex tasks Perl, Python or Ruby are now usually used instead of shells.

 Also the original Bourne shell was a almost pure macro language.
 It performed variable substitution, tokenization and other operations on one line at a time without understanding the underlying syntax.
 This results in many unexpected side effects: Consider a simple command